 Photo provided by Kim Lundgreen.
 Thanks, Kim!

 March 24, 1969: Filmed on this day, footage for A Day In The Life Of Judy Garland.
-This short clip is all that’s available of what was shot on this day, which was Judy and Mickey Deans walking around Copenhagen.
+This short clip is all that’s available of what was shot on this day, which features footage of Judy and Mickey Deans walking around Copenhagen.
 This footage is silent.

 Judy, along with Mickey Deans and Johnnie Ray, had arrived earlier at the Hotel Kong Frederik in Copenhagen.
 They stayed in rooms 511 & 512.
 Later that night they then went to, as Judy called it, a “delightful, sweet little club,” the “Badstuestraede 10” staying until 6 a.m.